NoXPhasma/protondb_faq/README.md

 We recommend to use the tool [sc-controller)](https://github.com/kozec/sc-controller) to workaround this issue.

-## Games stored on my Windows partition (NTFS) won't start
+## Games stored on my Windows partition (NTFS) won't start:

-By default Linux mounts NFTS partitions only writeable by Root.
-It is necessary to mount that partition with user rights.
+By default, Linux mounts NTFS partitions as only writeable by the Root user.
+It is necessary to mount that partition with user rights instead.
 You will find a simple tutorial on how to mount a NTFS drive with user rights on the [Proton Wiki](https://github.com/ValveSoftware/Proton/wiki/Using-a-NTFS-disk-with-Linux-and-Windows).

 ## Punkbuster, Rockstar Social Club etc... fail during initial installation.